-The City of Winston-Salem has been recognized for sustainability leadership through the Leadership STAR Community Program.
-After completing this program, Winston-Salem has become only the second community in North Carolina to receive a STAR Rating.
+The City of Winston-Salem was recognized for sustainability leadership through the Leadership STAR Community Program in February 2017.
 With a total score of 258.4 points, our community received an official 3-STAR Rating.
 Winston-Salem's online profile through STAR shows further breakdown of points earned by goal area and objective.

 What does this mean for Winston-Salem?

-The STAR Community Rating System will be able to provide us with a road map to help evaluate, assess and improve our community’s economic, environmental, and social performance measures and become healthier and stronger together.
-The hope is for community leaders to use STAR to set a clear path for sustainability, and measure and track progress towards meaningful results that save money and improve this community.
+The new LEED for Cities platform will be able to provide us with a road map to help evaluate, assess and improve our community’s economic, environmental, and social performance measures and become healthier and stronger together.
+The hope is for community leaders to use LEED for Cities to set a clear path for sustainability, and measure and track progress towards meaningful results that save money and improve this community.

 For more information about this project, contact Helen Peplowski.